Jochen Gutsch is a Sydney-based composer, musician, artist and producer.

 Following many solo albums and tours Jochen abandoned this tech-heavy approach in favour of a new focus on purely acoustic music.
 Since then he has notated music for an ensemble of classically trained musicians: his group Hinterlandt focuses on intricate string arrangements with trumpet, acoustic guitar, percussion and vocals.

-In addition to Hinterlandt, Jochen always works on other music and art projects.
-To satisfy his instinctive urge for high-energy post-punk, he plays in the trios No Mandate in Australia and Snob Club in Germany.
+In addition to Hinterlandt, Jochen satisfies his instinctive urge for high-energy post-punk in the trios No Mandate in Australia and Snob Club in Germany.
 In addition there are a multitude of collaborations and art projects.

 Jochen sees beauty in diversity.
 His work is about the creation of organic and coherent arrangements based on a great variety of methods, instruments, and compositional concepts.
-Combining, merging and blending seemingly contrasting movements and sections, he applies a democratic, respectful and humble approach towards the material.
+Combining, merging and blending seemingly contrasting movements and sections, he applies a democratic, respectful and humble approach towards arrangements and instrumentation.

 Apart from musical influences, Jochen’s work is informed by landscapes, literature, travels, conversations, and stories in a broader sense.
 Audience members often compare live performances to a soundtrack without a film, and reviewers frequently refer to the narrative aspect of his music.